 How to Use a Red Wine Decanter?

 Pour wine that hits the surfaces of the glass.
-You’d like to do that so that there is more oxygen vulnerability into the surface of the wine.
+You’d like to do that so that there is more oxygen vulnerability on the surface of the wine.

 Below are a few examples: